shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/troubleshooting/turn-debug-logging-on.md

 # How do I turn on debug logging?

+Sometimes you want to see more logging data than Toolkit tools output by default.
+You can enable **debug logging** to get more verbose log output, and there are a few methods to do so.

+{% include info title="Note" content="Not sure where to find your log files?
+Take a look at our [Where are my log files?](./where-are-my-log-files.md) doc." %}

 ## Enable debugging through Shotgun Desktop

 The easiest way to enable debugging is to toggle it on through the Shotgun Desktop app.
 This can be set once you are logged into Shotgun Desktop: click on your profile picture in the bottom right of the app, and select **Advanced -> Toggle Debug Logging**.
 This setting is persistent between sessions, so remember to turn it off when you are finished.